 its new management and donors managed to gain the whip hand over the organization without any corresponding commitment to provide the carrots after administering the stick.
 There is some justice that many of the non-bailout bills were left unpaid to PR firms, an army of law firms including over $100,000 to Prokauser for the whitewash that no one read, image consultants, and others.

 The biggest debt was the controversial $1M loan from Forest Ratner, the Atlantic Yards and Nets arena developer in Brooklyn that has been so contentious.
+There had been rumors that bailiffs from moorcroft had been in pursuit of the loan amount.
 ACORN had negotiated a community benefits agreement there for badly needed affordable housing, which unfortunately has not been built in the downturn.
 Opponents of the project are legion among the vast community who were not moved by the need for affordable housing in Brooklyn for a host of regions.
 In a shrewd move to consolidate support for her candidacy as the chief staff member of ACORN, Bertha Lewis in the fall of 2008 negotiated a combination deal with Ratner to prove her fundraising prowess involving about $400,000 in grants and $1M in loans, despite onerous repayment and penalty terms.
 With the voter registration crises swirling around ACORN, Bertha pulled the one string where she had leverage from her New York base — damn the torpedoes — realizing that Brooklyn was so polarized around Atlantic Yards and ACORN that it would hardly matter much more, and the likely criticism was secondary to her desperate need for bridge money while she waited for funders to grow a backbone.
 I love the fact the fact that in the end, she stiffed him, and I bet he’s still smiling in spite of himself.
 He’s a big time developer, so he knows what it means to go bankrupt and short folks when the pieces don’t come together, and a million plus was still a fair deal to have a friend in Brooklyn in the scale of things.

 The other really big ticket items seem to be largely recalcitrant folks.
 I’m clueless what this $750,000 claim might have been from PA Charities Commission, but it must have cropped up over recent years and there must be some politics preventing settlements.
 ACORN clearly made a huge effort to try and resolve or transfer as many of the debts as they could in states where they were allowing the local organizations to rebrand, separately incorporate and go their own way.
 Or, they were so far gone in some states that they were no longer able to come up with a debt list which in the end amounts to about the same thing.
 Many of the liabilities of the allied corporations fall into the same category of contested grants where there are ongoing arguments.
 Many of these debts I would put in the category of time running out on the field without the opportunity of an overtime period: outstanding bills to long time auditors that all probably were manageable until money and time ran out, disputes with a New York or New Jersey workman’s comp bureau or unemployment office, and the like.